Louis Auguste, Prince of Dombes: Biography

 In 1750, he gained the titles of prince d'Anet and comte de Dreux, when his mother gave him both estates three years before she died.
-Little seen at the court of his cousin Louis XV of France, he preferred living at the Château d'Anet, which he continued to embellish.
+Little seen at the court of his cousin Louis XV, he preferred living at the Château d'Anet, which he continued to embellish.
 In order to supply water for his gardens, he created a hydraulic system which he installed in the park of the domain near the river Eure.
 He also enjoyed hunting on his large estate of Eu.

 Louis-Auguste remained unmarried and died childless.
 A possible wife had been his cousin, Charlotte Aglaé d'Orléans, daughter of Philippe II, Duke of Orléans and Françoise-Marie de Bourbon, and another cousin, Louise Anne de Bourbon, daughter of Louise-Françoise de Bourbon, the duc du Maine's younger sister.

-Louis-Auguste died on 1 October 1755, at the age of fifty-five, in a duel at Fontainebleau.
+Louis-Auguste died on 1 October 1755, at the age of fifty-five, of a stroke in Fontainebleau.
 His younger brother, Louis Charles, was his only heir.